HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-08-Speed-Tweaks-AoC-Day-8.md

 ```

 Result: bigger speedup than I expected, worth doing even though the code looks uglier.
+Could certainly be spread onto more lines,
+but makes me wish for Python's `sum(Iterable)` construct.

 ----
 ### Next
-The state machine was "state 0, new node is starting" and "state 1, node ending".
-Code like:
+The state machine was down to two states: "state 0, new node is starting"
+and "state 1, node ending".
+Code like this:

 ```powershell
             $parserState = $stateMETADATACLEANUP